dchenk/msgp/README.md

 #### Extensions

 MessagePack supports defining your own types through "extensions," which are just a tuple of the data "type" (`int8`) and the raw binary.
-You [can see a worked example in the wiki.](http://github.com/tinylib/msgp/wiki/Using-Extensions)
+You can see [a worked example in the wiki.](http://github.com/dchenk/msgp/wiki/Using-Extensions)

 ### Status

 Mostly stable, in that no breaking changes have been made to the `/msgp` library in more than a year.
 Newer versions of the code may generate different code than older versions for performance reasons.
-I (@philhofer) am aware of a number of stability-critical commercial applications that use this code with good results.
-But, caveat emptor.

-You can read more about how `msgp` maps MessagePack types onto Go types [in the wiki](http://github.com/tinylib/msgp/wiki).
+You can read more about how `msgp` maps MessagePack types onto Go types [in the wiki](http://github.com/dchenk/msgp/wiki).

 Here some of the known limitations/restrictions: